Oppai-Dragon/bot/README.md

 * src/Lib.hs - the bot's activity follows the scenario described here.
 * src/Bot/<Bot>.hs - a certain functionality peculiar to this bot is prescribed.
 * src/Helpers.hs - bad name.
 But here are the functions that update the config using functions from src/Bot/<Bot>.hs.
-* src/Log.hs and src/Log/<>.hs - still working on it.
+* src/Log.hs and src/Log/Methods.hs - minimal logging.
 * src/Tests.hs - a function that collects tests that are written in different modules.

 ### Adding new bots